 She is well known at the clinic for her diagnostic skills, guiding her clients with the best management plan and her strong hands!
 Kristy will ask the tough questions and enquire about obstacles because she sees the potential in each of her clients to live a healthy and fulfilling life.
 She loves to educate and inform you so that know how to move forward.

 Kristy seems to have more hours in each day and days in the week than the rest of us!
-She is a mother of two boys, is busy studying nutrition through Changing Habits, trains at Cross Fit regularly and still manages to socialise, cook from scratch at home and run the business.
+She is a mother of two energetic boys, has completed a Functional Nutritional course at Changing Habits, trains at Cross Fit regularly and still manages to socialise, cook from scratch at home and run the business.

 She really is a superstar!

-Melanie decided to study Osteopathy because it encapsulated everything she is interested in – people, health, anatomy, exercise, sport and nutrition.
+Melanie is passionate about Osteopathy because it encapsulates everything she is interested in – people, health, anatomy, exercise, sport and nutrition.
 Her aim is to see her clients live full, complete and healthy lives.
-This passion has led her to study wellness coaching to be better equipped to help people make the changes they want to make to live their healthiest and best life.
-Watch this space!
+This passion has led her to study health and wellness coaching to be better equipped to help people make the changes they want to make to live their healthiest and best life.

-In her spare time Melanie teaches dry needling, runs workshops and seminars on healthy living, sits on tribunals for the profession and is an active member at C3Ryde.
+In her spare time Melanie mentors other health practitioners, volunteers at Hope for Health (an Indigenous Health Retreat in East Arnhem Land), teaches dry needling, runs workshops and seminars on healthy living, sits on tribunals for the profession and is an active member at C3Ryde.

 Melanie is a mother of two young children who loves to cook, potter in her vegetable garden, surf, swim or grab the TRX for a quick workout in between loads of washing!